My six-year-old son had baseball practice this past

 Should we have yelled back?

-Should we have tried to ignore him, hoping he would just vanish in midair?
+Should we have tried to ignore him, hoping he

 Should we have complained to the manager?

-Or, maybe we should have gone to his table and start a fight, attacking his family or friend’s character and behavior.
+start a fight, attacking his family or friend’s character and behavior.

 What would you have done?